SystemsGenetics/KINC/src/README.txt

   144 unit test(s) passed <<<

-Afte tests are executed you will be at the console prompt of ACE.
+After tests are executed you will be at the console prompt of ACE.
 You can exit by typing 'quit'.

 Running ACE